Long-range minimal models: Analytic approaches to large m

 The key step now is passing to the representation \eqref{chiral-mellin} which trivializes the integral over $t$.
 The proper values of $t_i$ and $t_j$ here are chosen so as to avoid branch points.
 For the first line of \eqref{vir-blocks-normalized}, we take $t_i = z - t$ and $t_j = z - 1$.
 This turns $t_{ij}$ into $1 - t$ which is the unique factor from the integrand which does not vanish anywhere on the contour.
 In the second line, it is convenient to change variables $t \mapsto t^{-1}$ followed by taking $t_i = 1 - t$ and $t_j = 1 - z^{-1}$.
 All in all,

-Notice that setting $\alpha_-^2 = 1$ to extract the leading large-$m$ asymptotics is incorrect because this forces a pinching of the contour.
-The leading poles of $\Gamma(-\gamma) \Gamma(1 - \alpha_-^2 + \gamma)$ approach eachother in this limit.
-Starting from an innocuous value of $\alpha_-^2$, the resolution is to move the contour past one of the poles so that once the $\alpha_-^2 \to 1$ limit is taken, the above pinching no longer occurs.
+Notice that setting $\alpha_-^2 = 1$ before integration to extract the leading large-$m$ asymptotics is incorrect because this forces a pinching of the contour: the leading poles of $\Gamma(-\gamma) \Gamma(1 - \alpha_-^2 + \gamma)$ approach each other in this limit.
+Starting from $\alpha_-^2<1$, the resolution is to move the contour past one of the poles so that once the $\alpha_-^2 \to 1$ limit is taken, the above pinching no longer occurs.
 This leads to a crucial residue as shown in Figure \ref{fig:deform}.